Render settings explained - Corona Renderer for C4D

 Depth of field

-This allows for toggling and controlling the depth of field effect with the option of controlling the aperture shape.
+This allows for toggling and controlling the depth of field effect to control the aperture shape.

 Depth of field is also dependent on camera settings such as F-stop, sensor size, and target position.
 By modifying these camera values, different results can be obtained.